LivHed/coworking-spaces/README.md

 ```
 * You will get the MONGO_URI in your created database on the Mongo Db Atlas page.
 Keep that string and the secret key as environment variables so only you can access them.
 * Click on the button Open app in the top right corner and you can now view your deployed app.

-To run locally- You can clone this repository directly into the editor you prefer by following these steps:
-CHANGE
-Click on the green "clone or download" button on the repository page
-Or paste following: git clone https://github.com/LivHed/mgt-map.git into your terminal.
-Press enter, and your local clone will be created.
-The last step is to cut ties with this GitHub repository.
-To do this type git remote rm origin into the terminal.

 ## Credits